liss-h/single-gpu-passthrough/README.md

 - Gigabyte B550 AORUS Pro
 - AMD Ryzen R5 3600
 - AMD Radeon Vega 64 (to be passed through)
-- AMD Radeon R7 240
+- AMD Radeon HD 5450 (as the replacement gpu when the Vega is passed through)

 <br>

 ## Monitor Setup
-- Monitor 1 plugged into Vega 64 via HDMI
+- Monitor 1 plugged into Vega 64
-- Monitor 2 plugged into R7 240 via VGA
+- Monitor 2 plugged into a KVM switch that is plugged into both the Vega and HD 5450

 The reasoning behind this rather weird configuration is that I want to be able to access Linux even when the VM is booted, so only my primary Monitor